 Taking a Stroll Over Charles Bridge

 Decorated with 30 statues representing saints and a gothic tower at each end, Charles Bridge has been standing since the 15th century and connects the old town with Prague Castle.
-One particular statue commemorates Saint John of Nepomuk, who was drowned in the river below and touching the statue is supposed to bring you good luck.
+One particular statue commemorates Saint John of Nepomuk, who was drowned in the river below and touching the statue is rumoured to bring the individual good luck in their life.

-Though you should definitely take a stroll along the bridge itself, I’d also recommend walking along one of the other bridges that run parallel to Charles Bridge to catch a glimpse of the striking historic bridge from afar.
+Though you should definitely take a stroll along the bridge itself, I’d also recommend walking along one of the other bridges that run parallel to Charles Bridge, in order to catch a glimpse of the striking historic structure from afar.
 At sunset, it looks particularly breathtaking, with a backdrop of red-roofed buildings climbing the hill and a beautiful dusky sky.

-Attractions such as the John Lennon tribute wall, covered in graffiti from the locals and tourists, and the elegant flock of swans make it well worth a walk along the left bank of the river Vltava.
-There are also a couple of “love lock”
+Attractions such as the John Lennon tribute wall and the elegant flock of swans residing on the banks make it well worth a walk along the left bank of the river Vltava.

 Enjoying a Pint or Two…Or Three

-You can find a number of micro-breweries around the capital, as well as specialist beer bars, that offer up to 30 beers on tap.
-The Prague Beer Museum is one of the most popular stops for a good pint and we made it our first and last stop of the trip!
+You can find a number of micro-breweries around the capital, as well as specialist beer bars that offer up to 30 beers on tap.
+The Prague Beer Museum is one of the most popular stops for a good pint and we were sure to make it our very first and last stop of the trip!

 Feeling Cultured at the Gallery of Art Prague